 If you are defending a deposition, your primary task will involve preparing your witness for a deposition.
 Sometime close to the deposition date, schedule a time to meet with your client in order to discuss the case and what he or she can expect from opposing counsel.
 Discuss relevant documents, and remind the witness of important non-verbal considerations, particularly if the deposition will be videotaped.
 Provide advice on answering questions, including the need to understand what opposing counsel is asking, the importance of answering only the question asked, and the need to treat the deposition seriously.
 Prepare the witness for possible objections, and go over likely “tough questions.”

-You will develop your style by taking and defending depositions and, if you work in a law firm, by watching your mentors depose witnesses.
+You will develop your style by taking depositions and defending depositions and, if you work in a law firm, by watching your mentors depose witnesses.
 Spend time preparing, and know that you will get better by taking more depositions.
 Deposition preparation is the most meaningful step any lawyer can take.